aceeric/desktop-kubernetes/README.md

 | k8s | cni plugins | v1.4.0 |
 | k8s | containerd | 1.7.13 |
 | conformance | Sonobuoy conformance | v0.56.16 |

+> Note regarding Linux: Prior to June 2024, I defaulted the Linux selection to Centos 8 Stream.
+Since Centos 8 Stream doesn't appear to be available any more the CentOS version is configured as Stream 9 latest.
+However, I've so far been unable to get the Stream 9 install working with either KVM or VirtualBox so I've defaulted the Linux distro to **Alma 8.10** in the `config.yaml`.

 ### Add-ons